 Private educational loan programs are non-federal loans issued by banks, savings and loan associations, and credit unions.
 These programs allow students to borrow up to the full cost of attendance* minus other forms of financial aid.
 Most students will need a creditworthy co-signer such as a parent or other relative in order to obtain a private loan.
-Private educational loans carry variable interest rates based on the LIBOR rate or the Prime rate and repayment periods may range from 5 to 25 years.
+Private educational loans carry both fixed and variable interest rates based on the LIBOR rate or the Prime rate and repayment periods may range from 5 to 25 years.
 Interest rates, origination fees, loan maximums, and repayment terms should be carefully considered when researching and choosing a private loan.

 Because each family's financial circumstances will differ, Loyola University is unable to recommend a specific program that will best suit an individual family's needs.
 Before you decide to borrow, carefully investigate all of your options.
 Make sure that you understand the application procedures, eligibility criteria, interest rate and processing fees, disbursement procedures, and repayment terms for each program you are considering.